mkeshav/data-genie/README.md

 # Data Genie

 Genie that can satisfy your data wish.

-Supports generation of fixedwidth, csv and json content Allows data quality checks to be firstclass
+- Supports generation of fixedwidth, csv and json content
+- Allows data quality checks to be first class

 # Install
 python3 -m pip install data-genie